mojighahar/kidneed-front/CONTRIBUTING.md

   return false;

   // also consider you have access to the ctx object in order
-  // to get more difficult specific decision
+  // to get a more difficult specific decision
 };
 ```

 ## Restrictions

-the following text will clarify the changes you are allowed in order to contribute to the project based on your defined tasks
+the following text will clarify the changes you are allowed to contribute to the project based on your defined tasks

 - you are not allowed to change any config of the project

-  It means you are not allowed to change any file outside of the `src` directory
+  It means you cannot change any file outside of the `src` directory.

-- you are not allowed to adding new content-type to the project. if you need more fields to keep something more please consider using `payload` field.
+- you are not allowed to add a new content type to the project.
+Please consider using the' payload' field if you need more fields to keep something more.

-- each task relate to one specific file in the `src/pages` directory. please don't change other files in `src/pages` that is not relate to your task. for adding new functionality or reusable code please create a directory with your team's name in `src` and add what you want under that directory. for example if your team's name is `earth` just create a directory named `earth` under `src` and then you can divide your structure like `components`, `utils`, etc under it.
+- each task relates to one specific file in the `src/pages` directory.
+Please don't change other files in `src/pages` unrelated to your task.
+For adding new functionality or reusable code, please create a directory with your team's name in `src` and add what you want under that directory. for example, if your team's name is `earth`, create a directory named `earth` under `src` and then you can divide your structure like `components`, `utils`, etc. under it.

-- your are not allowed to install any library.
+- you are not allowed to install any library.